ferdiebergado/goexpress/README.md

 ## Serving Static Files

 go-express makes it easy to serve static files from a specified directory.
-Simply provide the path of the static files to be served to the ServeStatic method of the router.
+Simply provide the name of the directory containing the static files to be served to the ServeStatic method of the router.

 ```go
 router.ServeStatic("assets")